 People who make a complaint or correspond with us

-When we receive a complaint, correspondence or concerns about a public body we audit, data subject access or complex freedom of information request, we hold the correspondence in a file.
+When we receive a complaint, correspondence or concerns about a public body we audit, data subject access or complex freedom of information request, we hold the correspondence in a secure file.

 We will only use the personal information we collect to process the complaint, correspondence or request.
 However, we may have to disclose your details when investigating it.
 If you do not want your personal information disclosed we will try to respect this.
 However, it may not be possible to investigate your request on an anonymous basis.
-We compile and publish statistics showing information such as the number of complaints and corresondence we receive, but not in the form which identifies anyone.
-We will keep information provided to us in complaints, correspondence, data subject access or complex freedom of information requests in line with our retention policy.
+We compile and publish statistics showing information such as the number of complaints and correspondence we receive, but not in the form which identifies anyone.
+We will keep information provided to us in relation to complaints, correspondence, data subject access or complex freedom of information requests in line with our retention policy.

 Visitors to our website